 All 15 credits must be completed within 5 years from the commencement of the first applicable course.
 This five-year time period is counted from the date of the first course started.
 For example, Winter 2017, Term 1 is when you started your first course.
 Your completion date would be Winter 2022, Term 1.

-For program advice please consult with Program Coordinator Keith McPherson.
+For program advice please consult with the Teacher Education Office

 To transfer the 15 credits to a Diploma in Education, apply for admission to the Diploma.